-The adults emerge mostly after the bracken borer (P. pterisii) and some ostrich fern borers will be fresh as late as mid-October.
-Several of this species were collected in Columbia County on September 30, 1989.
+The adults emerge mostly after the Bracken Borer (P. pterisii) and some Ostrich Fern Borers will be fresh as late as mid-October.
+Several specimens of this species were collected in Columbia County on September 30, 1989.
 They probably emerge earliest northward.
 In general, adults should be looked for from about mid or late September to mid-October, but a few emerge earlier, possibly even in late August, but this would be rare.
 It is not known when the eggs hatch.
 Fully fed larvae usually remain dormant for a few weeks before pupating.

 The time of year you would expect to find Ostrich Fern Borer Moth reproducing, larvae present and active, eggs present outside adult, and pupae or prepupae present in New York.